smeup/jariko/CONTRIBUTING.md

 * Fork the project
 * Write automated tests covering the new feature or fix
 * Make sure the build passes (run `./gradlew check`)
-* You could help our work of integrating your pull request by keeping it small: consider tos split it in many smaller ones if necessary
+* You could help our work of integrating your pull request by keeping it small: consider to split it in many smaller ones if necessary
 * Write a description
   * explain what problem is solved (with a reference to an existing issue if applicable)
   * help to read and understand the code changes